 The policies set forth in this Handbook are guidelines to assist the Authority in the daily management of the agency.
 The Authority reserves the right, whether in an individual case or more generally, to alter, reduce or eliminate any practices, policies, or benefits at any time, unless otherwise prohibited by state or federal law.
 Except as stated above, your status as an at-will employee cannot be modified unless the modification is set forth in writing and signed by both the Chairperson of the Board of Directors (consistent with the relevant agency procedures) and you or a representative acting on your behalf.
-An employee's status as an at-will employee cannot be modified unless the modification is set forth in writing and signed by both the Chairperson of the Board of Directors (consistent with the relevant agency procedures) and the employee or a representative acting on behalf of the employee.
+An employee's status as an at-will employee cannot be modification is set forth in writing and signed by both the Board of Directors (consistent with the relevant agency procedures) and you or a representative acting on your behalf.
+An employee's status as an at-will employee cannot be modified unless the modification is set forth in writing and signed by both the Chairperson of the Board of Directors (consistent with the relevant agency procedures) and you or a representative acting on your behalf.